-It’s always advised to clean paintbrushes after painting to keep the paintbrush in good condition.
-So how do you clean polyurethane brushes?
-Here is the answer to that.
+You must clean paintbrushes after painting to keep them in good condition.
+So, how to clean a polyurethane brush?

-To clean a polyurethane brush, you need to first squeeze as much polyurethane as you can off the brush.
-Then you need to soak the polyurethane brush in a bucket of solvent or paint thinner for 10 minutes.
+To clean a polyurethane brush, squeeze as much sealant as you can off it.
+Then you need to soak it in a bucket of solvent or paint thinner for 10 minutes.

 You may need to dilute the concentration of the paint thinner depending on the potency of the liquid.
 After 10 minutes, take the brush out and wipe it with a clean rag.

 Stuck polyurethane residue can be removed using a soft toothbrush.
-When the brush is clean, rinse it in clean warm water and store it properly.
+When the brush is clean, rinse it with warm water and store it.

-If you don’t clean the brush, the polyurethane residue will dry and harden on the paintbrush.
-The solidification process of the polyurethane on the paintbrush can cause the bristles on the brush to dry out.
+You must clean a brush to make it last longer.
+After applying polyurethane, its residue will stick on the paintbrush and if you don’t clean it fast enough, the residue will dry and harden over it.
+The solidification process of the polyurethane can cause the bristles on the brush to dry out.

-If you don’t clean a paintbrush after using it to apply tinted polyurethane, you risk the polyurethane color dissolving and affecting the color of your next paint job if you use the same brush.
+If you don’t clean a paintbrush after using it to apply tinted polyurethane, you risk the sealant color dissolving and affecting the color of your next paint job.

 2. To Save Polyurethane

-Sometimes, the paintbrush takes more polyurethane than is needed from the paint can.
-After painting, you might still have leftover polyurethane on the paintbrush that you can squeeze back into the can while cleaning the brush.
-This helps to prevent polyurethane wastage.
+Sometimes, the paintbrush takes more sealant than is needed from the paint can.
+After painting, you might still have leftover sealant on it that you can squeeze back into the can while cleaning it.
+This helps to prevent wastage.

 3. For Easy Paint Application Next Time